 Welcome to the Hampton Event Hire blog!
 Hampton Event Hire is a luxury wedding and event hire company servicing the Gold Coast, Brisbane, Tweed Coast, Byron Bay and beyond.
 We share new blogs and inspiration each week; so be sure to sign up to our newsletter for regular updates.
 You can also browse our hire range online or get in touch with our team to receive our latest hire catalogue!

-Figuring out your overall wedding concept is one of the first things you’ll want to do when planning your event.
-When it comes to getting clear on your wedding “style”, mood boards are a great visual tool to help you tie your ideas together into one cohesive theme.
+Figuring out your wedding “vision” is one of the first things you’ll want to do when planning your event.
+The only problem is – with so much inspiration out there, how do you narrow down your ideas into one cohesive theme?

 Creating a mood board is one of the best ways to bring your wedding vision to life!
-Mood boards help you clearly visualise your wedding styling concept, while also ensuring all of your styling elements (such as furniture, flowers and stationery) work together cohesively without any clashing elements.
+A mood board helps you clearly identify your overall wedding style, while also ensuring all of your styling elements (such as furniture, flowers and stationery) work together cohesively without any clashing elements.

 So, where should you begin with creating a mood board for your wedding?
-Mapping out your wedding vision is the very first step you’ll want to take (before jumping onto Pinterest!).
-Take a moment to really get clear on the look and feel you both want to create for your wedding, and your top priorities for the day.
+Mapping out your wedding vision is the very first step you’ll want to take – before jumping onto Pinterest!.
+Take a moment to clearly define the overall vibe you want to create for your wedding, along with your top priorities for the day.

-A great place to start is by first brainstorming some words that reflect the “vibe” you want to achieve - for example: romantic, earthy, organic, luxe, modern, bohemian, bold, vibrant, elegant, sophisticated, fun, etc. Try to narrow this down to 3-5 words that really resonate.
-If you’ve already chosen your wedding venue, you’ll want to keep the aesthetic of your venue in mind and draw inspiration from your surroundings, too.
+You might want to start by brainstorming some words that reflect the kind of atmosphere you want to achieve – for example: romantic, earthy, bohemian, bold, colourful, luxurious, sophisticated, fun.
+Try to narrow this down to 3-5 words that really resonate.
+If you’ve already chosen your wedding venue, keep this aesthetic in mind and draw inspiration from your location and surroundings, too.

-Next, you’ll want to start collecting inspiration and ideas that reflect your wedding styling concept.
-Pinterest is an ideal place to start, because it’s essentially a visual search engine - so you can hunt down specific inspiration that aligns with your vision for the day.
+Next, you’ll want to start collecting inspiration and ideas that reflect your desired wedding style.
+Pinterest is an ideal place to start, as you can make specific searches that align with your vision.

-Think back to the words you brainstormed in step 1, and consider what kind of colours, materials, textures and details would best bring this to life.
-For example: words like romantic, elegant and sophisticated would pair well with pastel tones, soft linens, gold accents, luxe furniture and glowing candles.
-Alternatively, words like relaxed, organic and coastal might make you think about natural textures, crisp white tones and nautical decor.
+Think back to the words you brainstormed earlier, and consider the kind of colours, materials, textures and details that would best bring this to life.
+For example: words like “romantic”, “elegant” and “sophisticated” would pair well with pastel tones, gold accents, luxe furniture and scattered candles.
+Alternatively, words like “relaxed”, “organic” and “coastal” might make you think about natural textures, crisp whites, earthy hues and soft linens.

-Use these words, colours, materials and styling details as you start searching across Pinterest, wedding blogs, design blogs and social media to begin curating inspiration.
-We recommend creating a board with seperate “sections” on Pinterest for each element of your day to keep things organised - so, a section for flowers, a section for furniture, etc.
+Use these words, colours, materials and styling elements as you start searching across Pinterest, wedding blogs, design blogs and social media to begin curating inspiration.
+We recommend creating a board with seperate “sections” on Pinterest for each element of your day to keep things organised – so, a section for flowers, a section for furniture, and so on.

-Once you’ve spent some time sourcing inspiration and ideas for your mood board, take a step back and return with fresh eyes to start culling this down into one consistent theme.
-Create a new “master” board, and narrow down your favourite 1-2 pics from each section.
+Once you’ve spent some time sourcing inspiration and ideas for your mood board, take a step back and return with fresh eyes to start culling this down into a consistent theme.
+Create a new “master” board, and pick your favourite 1-2 images from each section.
 This master board will allow you to see how your ideas are working together as a whole.
 Are the colours, materials and styles complementing each other, or are there any clashing elements?

 Use this step to tweak and refine your styling inspiration and adapt your master board until you can clearly see a consistent theme that works well together.
 This master board will now become the framework for your mood board!

 Now it’s time to start pulling your mood board together!
-There are a few different ways to go about this - you can simply create a blank Word or Powerpoint document, or use an online design tool like Canva.
-Platforms like Canva also have pre-made vision board templates and grids that you can adapt as needed (just search “mood board” in the templates section, or create a new blank document and add one of the pre-made “grids”).
+There are a few different ways to do this – you can simply create a blank document in Powerpoint or Word, or use an online design tool like Canva.
+Platforms like Canva also have pre-made vision board templates and grids that you easily can adapt as needed (just search “mood board” in the templates section, or create a new blank design and add one of the pre-made “grids”).

 Mood boards come in all shapes and sizes, and there are definitely no rules when it comes to formatting and design – find a system that works for you!
-Start by dropping in your favourite inspiration photos and playing around with the arrangement until you’re happy with the layout.
-They don’t all need to be styled wedding photos either - you can include things like patterns, fonts and textures, too.
-You might also choose to create a seperate mood board for each element of your day - eg, flowers, lighting, stationery and furniture hire.
+Start by dropping in your favourite inspiration photos and playing around with the layout until you’re happy with the overall feel.

 Once your mood board is complete, simply save this as a PDF file and keep it handy as you begin communicating with your different wedding suppliers.
 Make sure you also refer back to it throughout the wedding planning process to keep your ideas consistent and on track.

-Here at HEH, we use mood boards all the time to create new concepts, communicate ideas, and play around with furniture combinations for our clients!
+Here at HEH, we use mood boards all the time to create new concepts, communicate ideas, and play around with furniture combinations for our clients.
 If you’d like assistance putting together the perfect furniture plan for your event, get in touch for a complimentary consultation with one of our friendly team members.
-You can also find more styling ideas and inspiration over on our Pinterest page right here!